-By R. Norman Harden, MD
+Written by R. Norman Harden, MD for the RSDSA blog.

 We get many queries from our members looking for information.
 We asked R. Norman Harden, MD, Clinical Co-chair of the RSDSA Scientific Advisory Committee, to comment on some of them.
 Dr. Harden would like to emphasize that the comments that follow are based solely on clinical observations since there have been no epidemiologic studies conducted on these topics.